danrachita/announcement/README.md

 **BTC**: 3HiMhcv7VZWsCesZ34fZmUxTdgeqz

+>> 14th July, 2018

+Robin project has updated alanis, blazarium, lunique, ximant, zenad blockchain bootstrap.
+Recently, blockchain scamming rate of proof-of-stake crytocurrency has been increasing.
+It seems to be due to increase of new ico coins.
+Masternode should be increased, and it is advisable to increase coin holdings for staking.
+And we recommend running on a stable network masternode and staking server.
+The worse the network, the higher the scamming rate.
+Thank you.

 >> 27th June, 2018

 Our utum service has been terminated.
 Since the service is already being performed by the other party, the service is terminated in order to eliminate confusion